The Clear Edge

 The filter isn’t “could this possibly help?”
 The filter is “does this directly advance a specific goal I’m tracking this quarter?”

 All three sub-questions must be YES.
-If no to any, it’s a NO - you should delegate, decline, or refer to someone better suited.
+If any is NO, it’s a NO — you should delegate, decline, or refer to someone better suited.

 “Uniquely good” means: Do I have proven capability here?
 Have I done this successfully before?
 Do I have an advantage that makes my contribution valuable?